ChrisBibby/vscode_rash/README.md

 The extension does not support the calculating of hashes for folders or multiple files.

 **Notes**
-Hashing of text is not yet implemented.
+The hashing of text selection is not yet implemented.